MaryamAsgarinezhad/obsidian/LLM/Session2- Transformers (Encoder model).md

 1. **Multiple attention heads**:

     - Instead of a single attention calculation, the input is split into multiple **attention heads**.
-    - Each head calculates its own set of QQQ, KKK, and VVV matrices and performs its own attention computation independently.
+    - Each head calculates its own set of Q, K, and V matrices and performs its own attention computation independently.
 2. **Diverse focus**:

     - Different heads can learn to focus on different parts of the input data or different types of relationships (e.g., syntactic vs. semantic connections).
     - This parallel computation enables the model to capture more nuanced and complex interactions.
 3. **Dimensionality reduction**:

-    - After each head computes its output, the results are concatenated and passed through a linear layer to combine the information into a single representation.
+    - After each head computes its output, the **results are concatenated** and passed through a linear layer to combine the information into a single representation.

 ---------